nicolasmbronner/blog-web-app-v2/README.md

 - Repository created
 - This project already have:
   - A [stable version 1](https://github.com/nicolasmbronner/blog-web-app-v1), and...
   - A [fully working prototype](https://codepen.io/Nanodatron/full/jOjgQjz) that includes all the features and corrections i want to merge with this new version of the app.
+This prototype is [backed up in Gists](https://gist.github.com/nicolasmbronner/e1abbf81c57f2ece4edca7567db6195a).